 Julie joined The Poverty Alliance in April 2014 as Living Wage Programme Manager for Living Wage Scotland.
 The Scottish Living Wage Accreditation Initiative is hosted by the Poverty Alliance in partnership with the Living Wage Foundation with the aim of increasing the number of Scottish employers who are recognised as paying the Living Wage.
 Julie holds a Masters Degree in Public Health from the University of Glasgow and before joining The Poverty Alliance worked for NHS Health Scotland and the Scottish Centre for Healthy Working Lives.

-Jack Evans (Poverty Alliance Franchise)Living Wage Accreditation Officer (Scotland)
+Jack Evans (Poverty Alliance Franchise)Living Wage Programme Manager (Scotland)

 Jack works with the Living Wage Foundation through our franchise agreement with The Poverty Alliance.